Gabrielgtt/salasUFCG/README.md

 # salasUFCG
-A web application and API for administration of UFCG's classes
+A web application and API for administration of UFCG's classrooms